Training-Free ANN-to-SNN Conversion for High-Performance Spiking Transformer: Introduction

-Nonlinear operations in Transformer architectures can be divided into two categories: single-variable operations (e.g., GELU, Tanh) and multi-variable operations (e.g., variable-variable floating-point (FP) multiplications, LayerNorm).
-These operations lead to notable performance degradation~\cite{li2021free}.
-SpikeZIP-TF~\cite{you2024spikezip} replaces single-variable functions and applies fine-tuning to adjust pre-trained ANN weights, though at the cost of additional training overhead.
-STA~\cite{jiang2024spatio} approximates all nonlinear functions using group operators, but this approach incurs increased inference latency.
-Therefore, it is necessary to design a high-performance conversion that balances training cost and inference efficiency.
+To address this issue, prior research~\cite{wang2023masked} examines nonlinear components in Transformers.
+According to their computational forms, these nonlinear operations can be categorized into single-variable (e.g., GELU, Tanh) and multi-variable operations (e.g., variable–variable floating-point multiplications, LayerNorm).
+SpikeZIP-TF~\cite{you2024spikezip} replaces single-variable functions and fine-tunes pre-trained ANN weights, incurring additional training overhead.
+STA~\cite{jiang2024spatio} approximates all nonlinear functions using group operators, which increases inference latency.
+Thus, there is a need for a conversion method that balances training cost with inference efficiency.

 Inspired by the temporal coding mechanisms observed in biological neurons, Few-spikes (FS) neurons~\cite{stockl2021optimized} are proposed.
-Unlike rate-coded approaches, it leverages spike timing and patterns to represent neuronal activation states.
-This characteristic enables near-lossless fitting for single-variable operations.
-However, vanilla FS neurons suffer from significant performance degradation in large-scale deep networks.
-Moreover, their design based on single-input fitting limits their ability to handle the multi-variable operations in Transformer architectures.
+It leverages spike timing and patterns to represent neuronal activation states.
+This characteristic enables it to achieve near-lossless performance in small-scale CNN-based conversion~\cite{mao2025fsnap}.
+However, as model scale increases, FS-based conversion methods exhibit substantial performance gaps.
+Moreover, their single-input fitting design limits their ability to handle the multi-variable operations in Transformer architectures.

-In this paper, we propose a training-free A2S conversion framework tailored for Transformer architectures, enabling near-lossless conversion without modifying the weights of pre-trained ANNs.
-We begin by theoretically and empirically analyzing the key challenges associated with FS neuron-based conversion, particularly in approximating nonlinear operations.
-To overcome these challenges, we introduce a novel Multi-Basis Exponential Decay (MBE) neuron, which effectively approximates various nonlinear operations.
-Built upon MBE neurons, our method achieves both low inference latency and near-lossless Transformer conversion.
-The main contributions of this paper are as follows:
+In this paper, we first theoretically and empirically analyze the key challenges associated with FS–based conversion, particularly in large-scale network architectures.
+To overcome these challenges, we propose a training-free A2S conversion framework tailored for Transformer architectures.
+Specifically, we introduce a novel Multi-basis Exponential Decay (MBE) neuron that effectively approximates diverse nonlinear operations, enabling our conversion framework to achieve both low inference latency and near-lossless accuracy.
+The main contributions are as follows:

+\begin{itemize} \item We systematically analyze the incompatibility between FS neurons and Transformer architectures, focusing on excessive dependence on initialization (EDI) and global suboptimality (GSO) problems, which hinder convergence and degrade conversion performance.

+\item We introduce a MBE neuron with exponential decay strategy and multi-basis encoding method.
+The decay strategy enables multi-resolution representations, while multi-basis encoding enhances the near-lossless approximation of diverse nonlinear operations.